Mizo330/UR5_plays_chess_ROS2/README.md

 ## Running the container

-Once you have installed Docker, simpli run these following scripts:
+Once you have installed Docker, simply run these following scripts:

 ```bash
 cd /docker